-Each year, more than 20,000 people from over 100 nations are granted asylum in the United States.
+In recent years, more than 24,000 people from over 100 nations have been granted asylum in the United States.
 Asylees have often suffered from persecution in their country of origin, forced migration, detention in the United States, and the uncertainty of the asylum adjudication process.
 Most confront systemic and bureaucratic barriers to resettlement and integration, and need well-coordinated and prompt social services to ease their transition.

 CLINIC's National Asylee Information and Referral Line, which operated for 11 years, from 2001 to 2012, referred asylees to more than 500 local providers of resettlement services such as English language classes, job placement assistance, temporary cash assistance, and medical assistance.
 Funded by the federal Office of Refugee Resettlement (ORR) and operated by Catholic Charities of the Archdiocese of New York, the referral line provided a single, centralized source of accurate information about service eligibility and programs across the country that assist asylees with the resources they need for a smooth adjustment and early self-sufficiency.
 Referral line counselors spoke 18 languages, including English, Spanish, Haitian-Creole, Chinese, French, Russian, and Arabic.

 Over its 11 year history, the referral line project:

 - Provided one-on-one help to over 39,000 asylees (about 300 per month).

 - Created and maintained an up-to-date referral database (the first of its kind) of more than 500 local refugee service providers throughout the U.S.